Foundation Program Sites

 6. Humility and Identity as Pathways to Trust (and Truth) - Dannagal Young

-6. Learning Objectives: a) Understand the concept of intellectual humility, what it is and what it looks like. b) Understand the link between social and political identity and misperceptions in the realms of science and medicine. c) Acquire specific methods and techniques to integrate intellectual humility and a shared political identity into patient care.
+6. Learning Objectives: A. Describe the concept of intellectual humility, what it is and what it looks like.
+B. Explain the link between social and political identity and misperceptions in the realms of science and medicine.
+C. List specific methods and techniques to integrate intellectual humility and a shared political identity into patient care.

 _______________________________________________________________